-Juneau is 95 miles northeast of Sitka.
-The city is on the western coast of Baranof Island in the Alexander Archipelago.
+Sitka sits in the coastal regions of the lower Southeast of Alaska.
+The city is on the western coast of Baranof Island in the Alexander Archipelago, a cluster of volcanic islands.
 It is the only city in southeastern Alaska that lies on the Pacific Ocean.
 (Britannica) History laces itself deep into the fibers of this city.
-Between the lush stories you can explore the natural wonders the area has to offer.
+Between the lush stories you can explore the natural wonders this area has to offer.

 Novo Arkhangelsk founded Sitka in 1804.
 The access to trade and resources was the main source of attraction to the area.
 Influenza and a consistent pressure to obtain land from the natives would eventually and dramatically decline their presence in the city.
 In 1867 Russia transferred their ownership to the United States.
 Until Juneau was established in 1906, Sitka was the territorial capital.
 The population started to increase with the construction of a naval base during WWII.

-Sitka is a popular area to visit for a variety of reasons.
+Sitka today is a popular area to visit for a variety of reasons.
 The Tongass National Forest surrounds this city.
-This temperate rainforest supplies a delicate and vibrant ecosystem for salmon to maintain habitat.
+The temperate rainforest supplies a delicate and vibrant ecosystem for native salmon to maintain their habitat.
 A mixture of Tlingit and Russian culture run together in the city and events.
 Additionally, Sitka is only accessible by boat or plane.

 Mass humpback whale migrations pass by the shorelines of Sitka every summer.
 The weather hear consists of a coastal climate that is cool and wet, a temperate ecosystem.
 There are opportunities to spot wildlife and experience a variety of ecosystems.
 Registered historical sites line the streets here.
 The area still relies on fishing and seafood processing as a section of the economy.